clach04/sbc_temperature_monitor/README.md

 collection of temperature monitoring and stress notes/tools for SBCs like (Linux) ARM based Raspberry Pi and Rock64

+## Tools

+  * speedtemp.sh - (bash) shell script for monitoring CPU speed and temperature (on Raspberry Pi also includes throttling information).
+Relies on; vcgencmd, perl, awk, sed

 ## Useful resources